pjm526/Computer-Vision/README.md

 b.
 Image Thresholding using Otsu’s Method <br/>

 # Assignment 2
+a.
 Image Smoothing performed using Box filtering and Gaussian filtering <br/>
+b.
 Edges in the image were detected using Laplacian Edge Detection Method <br/>

 # Assignment 3
 Linear image transformations: The purpose of this assignment was to learn about linear geometric image transformations <br/>